This post may contain affiliate links from which i can earn a commission

 Balanced hormones will mean you’ll be less likely to finish that cheesecake in the fridge when everyone else is looking the other way.
 So it’ll be easier to lose weight.

-How to Balance Your Leptin:
+How to Balance Your Leptin levels:

 - STOP DIETING!
 When you starve yourself your body goes into starvation mode, slows your metabolism and produces less leptin so you want to eat more.